sparkflows/sparkflows-docs/docs/user-guide/data-preparation/split.rst

 Compare All Columns Single Output
 ----------------------------------------

-Below is a sample workflow which contains ``Compare All Columns Single Output`` processor in Fire Insights.
+Below is a sample workflow which contains ``Compare All Columns Single Output`` processor in Sparkflows.
 It demonstrates the usage of ``Compare All Columns Single Output`` node to split two incoming datasets into either of three datasets created based on A-B, B-A and A Intersection B as per User's selection.

 It does the following processing of data: